-The Prime Rate & the Fed
+The Prime Rate and the Fed

 However, most banks base their prime rates on the federal funds rate, raising and lowering them in sync with changes in this rate.
 That means the prime rate is typically about 3% higher than the federal funds rate.

-The Prime Rate & the Libor
+The Prime Rate and the Libor

 There’s no official connection between the U.S. federal funds rate and the Libor.
-However, the two tend to go up and down in tandem, with the Libor three-month rate hovering a few tenths of 1% above the federal funds rate.
+However, the two have tended to go up and down in tandem, with the Libor three-month rate hovering a few tenths of 1% above the federal funds rate.